Payroll & Employment Guide Thailand flag

 Thailand applies taxes to both individual employees and employers.
 Employers are responsible for withholding income tax and submitting both employee and employer contributions.

-• Social security contributions: Both employers and employees contribute to the Social Security Fund, typically at a rate of 5% of the employee's salary, capped at a certain amount.
+Social security contributions: Both employers and employees contribute to the Social Security Fund (SSF) at a rate of 5% of the employee’s wage base.

 Payroll